tlobnow/ideal_fishstick/README.md

             - Set desired output name structure
             - e.g. If you want all complexes to be modeled against 2xMyD88 -> OUT_NAME=MYD88_x2_${FILE}_x1
             - ${FILE} will be replaced by each of the files in your designated folder
-            - **IMPORTANT**: By default, the script will run all possible modeling scripts.
+            - **IMPORTANT**: By default, the script will run all remaining modeling scripts.
                 - If the model has not finished yet, but the slurm job is already running, the script will start another job (we don't want that)
                 - To avoid this behaviour, simply open `MULTI.sh` and change MODE to 2
                 - This will only allow processing of your files, no new job submission
-        - Run two proteins in a matrix-like setup (= parameter scan) to check for stoichiometric ratios
+        - Run two proteins in a matrix-like setup (= parameter scan) to check for stoichiometric relationships
             - Change run setting to `RUN=MATRIX`
             - Set the monomers you wish to run in the setup (FILE_A and FILE)
             - To adjust additional matrix options, open the `MATRIX.sh`:
                 - Adjust the desired output name structure
                 - Adjust the desired min/max number of monomers you wish to check
-                    - e.g. MIN=1, MAX=6 will run all 6x6=36 combinatory possibilities
+                    - e.g. MIN=1, MAX=6 will run all 6x6=36 combinations
                     - it depends on monomer length how many can be predicted
-                    - at some point the complexes will be too complex to finish within the 24hr slurm job limit
+                    - at some point the models will be too complex to finish within the 24hr slurm job limit

 7. Start runs and submit jobs:
 	- The script will execute the appropriate run option